London 2 day Itinerary – London in 2 days

 Day 2 was walking around the backstreets of North London

-Day 3 was walking around East London and along the Thames
+Bonus Day was walking around East London and along the Thames

-If you have more than 3 days in London there are so many things you could such as see such as a play, take a cruise down the Thames, visit further out like the Kew Gardens.
+If you have more than 2 days in London there are so many things you could such as see such as a play, take a cruise down the Thames, visit further out like the Kew Gardens.
 I was happy to catch up with friends along the way.
+You can check out these London tips for your trip.